collardeau/react-with-state-props/README.md

         }
       }
       */
-      return <div />; // render whatever you want with the state and handler you just created!
+      return <App {...props} />; // render whatever you want with the state and handler you just created!
     }}
   />
 )